operand/agency/README.md

 ```
 This will broadcast a `help` action to all other operators, who will
 individually respond with a list of their available actions.
 The returned list
-of actions from the `"Host"` operator, would look something like:
+of actions from the `Host` operator, would look something like:

 ```python
 [